miraheze/puppet/README.md

 # Issues

-Our issue tracker is in [Phabricator](https://phabricator.miraheze.org/maniphest/).
+Our issue tracker is on [Phorge](https://phabricator.miraheze.org/maniphest/).
 You may directly open a new issue by clicking [here](https://phabricator.miraheze.org/maniphest/task/edit/form/1/).
 Please read below for security-related concerns.

 # Security Vulnerabilities